December 21, 2011

 Some atheists seem to have a bit of a complex when it comes to Christmas.
 They enjoy it but feel that they must defend their enjoyment against criticism.
 But is this criticism real or imagined?

-Just because most Americans still view Christmas as a religious holiday does not mean an atheist must share this perspective or that an atheist cannot enjoy Christmas.
+Just because most people in the U.S. view Christmas as a religious holiday does not mean an atheist must share this perspective or that an atheist cannot enjoy Christmas.
 As some atheists seem quite fond of reminding us, this was a pagan celebration long before early Christians appropriated it.
 That being the case, atheists should feel perfectly free to re-appropriate it and turn it into whatever they'd like.

-You do not need to invent justifications for your enjoyment of the holiday (e.g., calling it Solstice or calling yourself a "cultural Christian" like Dawkins does).
-Just enjoy it if you want to and do not feel like you must defend it (especially if you are not being asked to do so).
+You do not need to invent justifications for your enjoyment of the holiday (e.g., calling it Solstice or calling yourself a "cultural Christian" like Richard Dawkins does).
+Just enjoy the occasion if you want to and do not feel like you must defend it, especially if you are not being asked to do so.

 What If You'd Rather Ignore Christmas?

 If you'd prefer to ignore Christmas, feel free to do that as well.
 This position will place you in a minority, even among atheists.
-You may well feel like you need to justify it, and you will almost certainly be criticized for it.
+You may feel like you need to justify it, and you may indeed be criticized for it.
+I certainly have.

 Strangely, the people most likely to criticize you (at least in my experience) are not Christians but other atheists.
-As noted above, many seem to have some issues when it comes to their celebration of Christmas, and this can indeed come across like they are trying to argue with you.
+As noted above, many seem to have some issues when it comes to their celebration of Christmas, and this can come across like they are trying to argue with you.
 Whether or not you explain why you'd prefer to have nothing to do with Christmas is up to you.
+I am usually willing to explain why I'd prefer to have nothing to do with Christmas and leave it at that.
+I see little reason to get defensive about it or try to convince anyone else that they should do things my way.